 Game Preview: Bears at Checkers, 4 p.m.

-(Charlotte, NC) - The Hershey Bears continue the 2022-23 season, presented by Penn State Health, as they take the ice for the first of two weekend games against the Charlotte Checkers.
+(Charlotte, NC) - The Hershey Bears continue the 2022-23 season, presented by Penn State Health, as they conclude a three-game road trip with the second of two weekend games against the Charlotte Checkers.

 Broadcast Information